aimms/user-guide/aimms-ide/Solvers/GUROBI/GUROBI.rst

 Gurobi can generate multiple solutions to a MIP problem.
 This is described in the section :ref:`GUROBI_Solution_Pool`.

+**Options**

+Gurobi is equipped with parameters that influence the performance of Gurobi.
+AIMMS is equipped with options that set the parameters in Gurobi.
+Options in AIMMS can be set in the options dialog box.

+A few options that control the termination of the solving process can be modified from within a callback within Gurobi (version 12.0 or higher), using the procedure :any:`GMP::SolverSession::SetOptionValue`.
+These options are:

+    -	:ref:`option-AIMMS-time_limit`
+    -	:ref:`option-GUROBI-barrier_iteration_limit`
+    -	:ref:`option-GUROBI-feasibility_pump_passes`
+    -	:ref:`option-GUROBI-node_limit`
+    -	:ref:`option-GUROBI-work_limit`

 Gurobi supports the :ref:`GUROBI_Tuning_Tool`, a utility to aid you in improving the performance of your optimization applications, analyzes a model or a group of models and suggests a suite of option settings for you to use that provide better performance than the default option settings for your model or group of models.

 **Parallel Gurobi**